The bookkeeping service is offered to voluntary organisations in Powys and includes the following:

 The Bookkeeping service is currently charged out at a rate of £22 per hour.

-The Independent Examination of Accounts ranges from £100 - £250.
+The Independent Examination of Accounts cost from £150.
 This is dependent on the turnover of the group, the status of their accounts ie are they prepared to Balance sheet stage and how large the organisation is.